filamentphp/filament/packages/tables/docs/03-columns.md

 ColorColumn::make('color')
 ```

-You may make the swatch copyable, such that clicking it inserts the CSS value into the OS's copy buffer, and optionally specify the copy confirmation message (default is 'Copied') and popup message timeout in MS (default 2000).
+You may make the color copyable, such that clicking on the preview it copies the CSS value to the clipboard, and optionally specify the copy confirmation message (default is 'Copied') and popup message timeout in MS (default 2000).
+Copying only works on `https://` environments.

 ```php
 use Filament\Tables\Columns\ColorColumn